 Bat Surveys

-Bats & the Law
+Bats & The Law

-In total there are 17 native species of bat in the UK.
-All individual bats and their resting places are legally protected under Regulation 41 of The Conservation of Habitats and Species Regulations 2017 and Section 9 of the Wildlife and Countryside Act 1981.
-It is an offence to intentionally kill, injure or handle a bat, to possess a bat (whether live or dead), disturb a roosting bat, or sell or offer a bat for sale without a licence.
-It is also an offence to damage, destroy or obstruct access to any place used by bats for shelter, whether they are present or not.
-Because of the significance of bats within relevant planning policy and legislation, it is important to take steps as early as possible to assess your site's potential for supporting bats.
+There are 17 native species of bat in the UK, and all bats and their resting places are legally protected.
+Protection is provided under Regulation 41 of the Conservation of Habitats and Species Regulations 2017 and Section 9 of the Wildlife and Countryside Act 1981.
+It is an offence to intentionally kill, injure or handle a bat; to possess a bat, whether alive or dead; to disturb a roosting bat; or to sell or offer a bat for sale without an appropriate licence.
+It is also an offence to damage, destroy, or obstruct access to any place used by bats for shelter, regardless of whether bats are present at the time.

 Initial assessment